ChiliEater/gloom-rs/report/report-2.md

   ![](img/triangles_GBR.png)
   In this case, the overlapping area is mostly red

-These are expected resultes considering how OpenGL computes the color with alpha blending:
+These are expected results considering how OpenGL computes the color with alpha blending:

 $$\mathrm{Color_{new}}=\alpha_\mathrm{source}\times \mathrm{Color_{source}} + (1-\alpha_\mathrm{source})\times \mathrm{Color_{destination}}$$

-Here, we have the source alpha set to 33% so, on a pure white background, the color of a triangle will be white + some color which is why the triangle look very light.
+Here, we have the source alpha set to 33% so, on a pure white background, the color of a triangle will be white + some color which is why the triangles look very light.

 In the places where they overlap, the destination color is the mix of white and color mentionned above, which will be added to the new source color.
 For example, in the area where red and blue overlap in the last image, there is a pure blue with 33% transparency added to a light green area which results in a cyan-blue color.